-Lodging managers may work as general managers or assistant managers, making sure that all of the needs of a hotel's patrons are met.
-General managers oversee all the operations at their hotel while assistant managers handle the duties of several departments at a bigger hotel.
+Lodging managers may work as general managers or assistant managers, ensuring that all of the needs of a hotel's patrons are met.
 In general, lodging managers usually direct their hotel's housekeeping, marketing, PR and security staffs.
 They are also responsible for hiring and training hotel staff members.

 Lodging management trainees at bigger hotels must earn a bachelor's or master's degree in hotel or hospitality management.
 Applicants at smaller hotels may have earned an associate's degree or certificate.
 Both may require prior job experience in lodging.

 Food service managers oversee the kitchen, dining rooms, and banquet facilities.
-They must also handle the hiring and training of new worker as well as perform administrative duties such as completing paperwork.
-A food service manager also oversees customer service, and may sometimes have to answer to unsatisfied restaurant patrons.
+They must also handle the hiring and training of new workers and perform administrative duties such as completing paperwork.
+A food service manager also oversees customer service and may sometimes have to address unsatisfied restaurant patrons.

-Food service managers earned a mean hourly wage of $25.54 and a mean annual wage of $53,130, according to May 2013 reports by the BLS.
-The BLS also reported that the annual mean wage of a food service manager at a restaurant or other eating establishment is $50,910 (www.bls.gov).
+Food service managers earned a median hourly wage of $26.08 and a median annual wage of $54,240, according to the May 2018 reports by the BLS.
+The BLS also reported that the annual mean wage of a food service manager at a restaurant or other eating establishment is $56,140.